twonoise/BitmapFontUpscale/README.md

 > One may note that we treat `.pcf` and `.bdf` as same formats.
 But not `.pcf.gz`: these need fo be unzipped first; no need to gzip it again then, it will work as is.

     gcc -o bdf2image bdf2image.c
-    bdf2image ter-x24nx1.pcf
+    bdf2image ter-x24nx1.pcf      # Or original name, ter-x24n.pcf

-Note that default gap (guard) will be 2 px.
+Note that default gap (guard or grid) will be **2 px**.
 We can't work without gap: it can look overcomplicated to chop-crop-chop sequence below to remove gaps, but gaps are required to work as defined out-of-area (virtual) pixels during our magic upscale math; so should be black, or, to help see boundaries for debug, i use near black.

 As suggested by `bdf2image`
     magick -size 450x1146 -depth 8 gray:out.raw ter-x24nx1.png